-Low income Illinois residents can sign up for discounted phone service through Illinois Telephone Corporation.
-The discounted price includes local and long distance service along with Call Waiting and Caller ID.
+Low-income Illinois residents can sign up for discounted phone service through Illinois Telephone Corporation.
+The discounted price includes unlimited local calls and 500 minutes of combined local-toll and long distance calls per month.
+The plan also includes Call Waiting and Caller ID.

 To qualify for one of Illinois Telephone Corporation’s discounted plans, you must be a recipient of at least one of the government assistance programs listed below:

 - Food Stamps

 - Federal Public Housing Assistance (Section 8)

 You may also qualify if your income is at or below 135% of the Federal Poverty Guidelines.

 Illinois Telephone Corp.
 Calling Plans